 Whether you’re single and playing the field or in a long-term relationship, you don’t want to find yourself doing the same thing, time and time again.
-Check out these Sydney date ideas, which are sure to impress on your next day or night out.
+Check out these quirky Sydney date ideas, which are sure to impress on your next day or night out.

-In the modern scene of dating these days, things can get stale, fast.
+When dating these days, things can get stale, fast.

 This post is broken up into date ideas for couples, group date ideas and some that are best saved for a special occasion.